mvcisback/SSLVC/report/report.md

 In general we were able to recreate a sound that was guided by speaker’s faces.
 We also included some example video clips where a piece of music was guided by the users face.
 This technology can be specifically useful in hearing aids.
-Imagine wearing google glass.
+Imagine wearing Google Glass.
 You can capture faces using the glass and capture speech using your hearing aid.
 We can do tracking and classification either on the glass, offline or on the cloud and then feed the resulting information to the hearing aid to form beams